HomeDirectoriesWhat is NAP in Business Listings?

 Always use a local phone number as your primary NAP phone number.
 Toll-free numbers might seem professional, but they don’t help with local SEO.
 Search engines use area codes to verify your location, so that local number is gold.

 Formatting matters here too.
 Should it be (555) 123-4567, 555-123-4567, or 555.123.4567?
-While search engines can usually figure out different formats, why make them work harder?
-Pick one format and stick with it.
+Search engines can usually work out different formats, but why make them work harder?
+Pick one and stick with it.

 Search engines use NAP data to build confidence in your business’s legitimacy and location.
 When they find consistent information across multiple authoritative sources, they trust that you’re a real business operating where you claim to be.
 Inconsistent NAP data creates doubt, and doubt pushes you down the rankings.